-Disclosure: In order to keep providing you with free content, this post may contain affiliate links.
-If you make a booking or purchase through one of these links, we earn a small commission at no extra cost to you.
-So, a HUGE thank you to you if you click one of these links.
+Disclosure: This post may contain affiliate links.
+If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
+Thanks for keeping Miles with McConkey going!

 What is Carlsbad Caverns?

-Carlsbad Caverns is a national park in southeastern New Mexico.
-It is a gigantic, magical world of unbelievable cave formations hidden deep underground.
+It is a gigantic, magical world of unbelievable underground cave formations in southeast New Mexico.

-Some of the structures are massive.
-Other formations are small and delicate.
+Some of the structures are massive, while others are tiny, almost delicate.
 It defies logic that this magnificent world exists.
-Even more incredible is the fact that it was created by dripping water over thousands of years.
+Even more incredible, dripping water created these masterpieces over thousands of years.

-The cavern itself began taking shape millions of years ago.
-The cave formations began forming over 500,000 years ago.
+While the cavern began taking shape millions of years ago, the cave formations began forming over 500,000 years ago.

+Here is a simplistic explanation of the process.
 Water dripping onto the limestone bedrock absorbed carbon dioxide gas and formed a weak acid.
 The water droplets dissolved the limestone and slowly built up calcite.
-Over many years, the calcite continued to build up and shape the surreal cave formations that we have today.
+Over many years, the calcite continued to build up and shape the surreal cave formations we have today.

 Cave Formations

 There are many different types of formations in the caves.
-Some of the more popular decorations are stalactites, stalagmites, soda straws, draperies and columns.
-Each formation is different and beautiful.
+Some popular decorations include stalactites, stalagmites, soda straws, draperies, and columns.

 Stalactites are mineral formations that grow down from the cave ceiling.
 Most have pointy tips and look like icicles made of rock.